 Truck accidents can occur due to various reasons.
 In all of these situations, there is someone that could have prevented the accident.
-From truck driver DUI to lost cargo loads on the interstate, most trucking accidents come down to negligence.
+From a truck driver driving under the influence to lost cargo loads on the interstate, most trucking accidents come down to negligence.
 When this is the case, victims can pursue compensation for damages through the Kansas City civil court system.

 During your free, no-obligation consultation, our Kansas City truck accident attorneys will listen to the intimate details of your crash and discuss all possible legal acts of negligence.
 From here, we can begin building your personal injury lawsuit and the Wendt Law Firm team will be with you every step of the way.
 Call today to schedule your consultation.